LaurentMazare/tensorflow-ocaml/README.md

 ## Generating the TensorFlow Graph from OCaml

-The TensorFlow graph operators are defined in `src/ops.ml`.
-This code has been automatically generated from `gen_ops/ops.pbtxt` which comes from the TensorFlow distribution.
+The TensorFlow graph operators are defined in `src/graph/ops.ml`.
+This file has been automatically generated from `src/gen_ops/ops.pbtxt` which comes from the TensorFlow distribution.
 Only the basic operators are likely to work for now.

 ## Dependencies